ernest-bruce/participatory-humanistic-economy/goals/humanitys_problems.md

 ## homelessness (shelter)
+* build communities of individuals that work in return of shelter so that their community can provide products and services to neighboring communities or other entities

 ## data privacy, ownership, and security (internet)

 ## broadcast
-* alow people to publish and publicize content of any kind
+* alow people to publish and publicize content of any kind while being their own platform (they are the publisher, editor, and moderator; they are the *platform*)

 ## artificial intelligence
+* artificial intelligence that works on behave of individuals, not data·hungry corporations

 ## information publishing
 allow individuals, groups, communities, and other entities to publish and disseminate factual content (opinion falls in the *broadcast* category)